ateneva/how-to-snippets/git-handy-snippets.md

-git branch --remote   # display only remote branches git branch --all      # display both remote and tracking branches
+git branch --remote   # display only remote branches git branch --all      # display both remote and tracking branches git branch -vv        # display the corresponding tracking branches to your local ones
 ```

 ### merge branches